 We consider a variety of factors.
 No single factor will determine your domicile.
 See below for a list of factors we consider.
-For more information, see Minnesota Rule 8001.0300, subpart 3.
+For details, see Minnesota Rule 8001.0300, subpart 3.

 - Where you spend a majority of your time